 The salty flavor, the crunch, the fat.
 There’s really nothing like biting into a piece of fried chicken, or fried mozzarella, or fried… anything really.
 The satisfaction of digging into a big greasy plate of fries is real, but so is the sluggish feeling that comes after.
+But we’re not here to tell you to give up your favorite dishes, only to swap them for fried food alternatives that capture the crunch and flavor with fewer health consequences.

 We rounded up a few alternative frying techniques our chefs use to keep the crisp and flavor of fried foods, without the extra fat and carbs that leave us ready for a long winter’s nap.